MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-overview-content.md

 SAP on Azure is delivered in the infrastructure as a service (IaaS) cloud model.
 This means security protections are built into the service by Microsoft at the level of the physical datacenter, physical network, physical host, and hypervisor.
 For the areas above the hypervisor—such as the guest operating system for SAP—you need to carefully evaluate the services and technologies you select to ensure you are providing the proper security controls for your architecture.

-For authentication, you can take advantage of [Azure Active Directory](/azure/active-directory/) (Azure AD) to enable single sign-on (SSO) to your [SAP S/4HANA Fiori Launchpad](https://blogs.sap.com/2017/02/20/your-s4hana-environment-part-7-fiori-launchpad-saml-single-sing-on-with-azure-ad/).
-Azure AD also works with SAP Cloud Platform (SCP) to provide SSO for your SCP services (that also run on Azure).
+For authentication, you can take advantage of [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/) (Azure AD) with SAML to sign on to your SAP [NetWeaver](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/sap-netweaver-tutorial) or [HANA](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/saphana-tutorial), also use SSO for other SAP services like [Fiori Launchpad](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/sap-fiori-tutorial), [SAP Cloud Platform](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/sap-hana-cloud-platform-tutorial) or [SuccessFactors](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/successfactors-tutorial) can be configured.

 [Network security groups](/azure/virtual-network/security-overview) (NSGs) allow you to filter network traffic to and from resources in your
 [virtual network](/azure/virtual-network/virtual-networks-overview).
 You can define NSG rules to allow or deny access to your SAP services—for instance, allowing access to the SAP application ports from on-premises IP addresses ranges and denying public internet access.

+[Application security groups](https://docs.microsoft.com/en-us/azure/virtual-network/application-security-groups) (ASG) also work as a filter for network traffic to and from SAP resources and allow additional network security based policies on application level.
+Additional granularity of security policies for SAP workloads can be achieved using ASG.

 With regard to data integrity, [Azure Disk Encryption](/azure/security/azure-security-disk-encryption-faq) helps you encrypt your SAP virtual machine disks.
 Both the operating system and data volumes can be encrypted at rest in storage.